Fingersoup/Scratch-Pad/README.md

 > Scratch Pad is intuitive enough for anyone — from the front desk to clinical staff.
 A custom word processor designed for everyday workflow, with an option of privacy-first features ready if you need them.
 >
+## 🚀 Getting Started
+1. Download the latest release
+2. Launch SecureWord (no admin rights required)
+3. Configure settings as needed

+Version 1.0.0b — Friends & Family Edition
+Absolutely free to use — no telemetry, no data mining, no annoying ads, and zero tracking.
+We handpicked third-party libraries with privacy in mind, but hey, don’t just take our word for it—feel free to audit away. 🗽🦅

 ## 🆕 Current Features